(Short Course) Principles of Wound Care

-This module aims to enable students to build upon their knowledge of wounds in their clinical field and identify the complexity of their management in today’s modern healthcare system.
-This module will enable students to develop critical thinking when considering wound care options both in the acute and community setting, enhancing their confidence in their ability to provide holistic, individualised care within their professional scope of practice.
+This module aims to enable registered healthcare professionals to build upon their knowledge of wounds in their clinical field and identify the complexity of their management in today’s modern healthcare system.

 What you will study